 It can feel hard to ask for help; finding the right person for you is very important.
-You want to feel able to trust your counsellor.
+You want to feel you can trust your counsellor.
 Do email or ring me if you have any questions or would just like to see if we can work together.
 I very much look forward to hearing from you.

 Training, qualifications & experience